Nederlandse versie

 It’s going to be a long journey, at least 330 km.
 This trip will take us northward almost all day along the A2, in a wide curve around Mount Kenya.
 Peter insists that we wear our seatbelts.
 If we have any doubts about that, his driving style will surely change our minds.

 Meanwhile, Peter is introducing us to Kenya.
-With an area of 591 958 km², this country is almost the size of Spain and Portugal combined.
+With an area of 591,958 km², this country is almost the size of Spain and Portugal combined.
 About 39 million people live here, spread across 42 tribes.
-These tribes often disagree on how social life should be organized.
+These tribes often disagree on how social life should be organised.

 D:\DataFoto\Foto's - Reizen\2009-07-10 Kenia - Tanzania\01 Samburu\Best Of\KETA0026y.jpg